camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/00-introduction/01-overview.html.md

 *Web Applications*

 *   [REST API](ref:/api-references/rest/) The REST Api allows using the process engine from a remote application or a Java Script application.
 (Note: The documentation of the REST Api is factored out into an own document.)
-*   [camunda Tasklist](ref:#tasklist) A web application for human workflow management and user tasks.
-The tasklist allows process participants to inspect their workflow tasks and navigate to task forms in order to work on the tasks and provide data input.
+*   [Camunda Tasklist](ref:#tasklist) A web application for human workflow management and user tasks.
+The Tasklist allows process participants to inspect their workflow tasks and navigate to task forms in order to work on the tasks and provide data input.
-*   [camunda Cockpit](ref:#cockpit) A web application for process monitoring and operations. camunda Cockpit allows to search for process instanced, inspect their state and repair broken instances.
+*   [Camunda Cockpit](ref:#cockpit) A web application for process monitoring and operations.
+Camunda Cockpit allows you to search for process instances, inspect their state and repair broken instances.
-*   [camunda Cycle](ref:#cycle) A webapplication for synchronizing BPMN 2.0 process models between different modeling tools and modelers.
+*   [Camunda Cycle](ref:#cycle) A web application for synchronizing BPMN 2.0 process models between different modeling tools and modelers.

 *Additional Tools*

-*   [camunda Modeler](http://camunda.org/features/modeler.html): eclipse plugin for process modeling.
+*   [Camunda Modeler](http://camunda.org/features/modeler.html): eclipse plugin for process modeling.
 *   [camunda-bpmn.js](https://github.com/camunda/camunda-bpmn.js): javascript framework for parsing, rendering and executing BPMN 2.0 from XML source.